AquaticInformatics/examples/TimeSeries/PublicApis/Python/Readme.md

 >>> timeseries.iso8601(timeseries.datetime('2017-07-01T00:00:00-04:00'))
 '2017-07-01T04:00:00.000000Z'
 ```

+## Helper methods in the `timeseries_client.py` wrapper

+The `timeseries_client.py`  wrapper exposes a few helper methods to make your python integrations simpler.

+- `iso8601(datetime)` - Converts a Python datetime into an ISO 8601 text string
+- `datetime(text)` - Converts an ISO8601 text string into a python datetime
+- `getTimeSeriesUniqueId(timeSeriesIdentifier)` - Gets the unique ID from a text identifier
+    - Will raise a `ModelNotFoundException` if the location or time-series does not exist
+- `getLocationData(locationIdentifier)` - Gets the attributes of a location
+- `getReportList()` - Gets the list of generated reports on the system
+- `deleteReport(reportUniqueId)` - Deletes a specific generated report
+- `uploadExternalReport(locationUniqueId, pathToFile, title)` - Uploads a file as an external report

 # Example 1 - Finding the unique ID of a time-series

 This example will use the `/GetTimeSeriesDescriptionList` operation from the Publish API to find the unique ID of a time-series.